WordPress

 Why Change the Default Login URL?

-If your login URL is still “wp-login.php,” it’s like leaving your front door wide open with a neon sign that says “HACKERS WELCOME!”
-Changing the default login URL adds an extra layer of security—think of it like putting your keys in the fridge to confuse potential intruders.
+If your login URL is still “wp-login.php,” your opeing yourself up for attack.
+Changing the default login URL adds an extra layer of security.
 When hackers scan for vulnerabilities, they are usually looking for those classic entry points.
-A custom URL helps you dodge the unwanted attention!
+A custom URL makes it harder as they have to first find your login page.

 Methods to Change the Login URL

-There are several ways to change your login URL, from using a security plugin to manually tweaking your .htaccess file (but let’s be real, the plugin route is much less likely to make you want to pull your hair out).
-Many security plugins like WPS Hide Login or iThemes Security make this process as easy as changing your Netflix password.
-Follow the plugin’s instructions, and before you know it, your new URL will be as elusive as the last slice of pizza at a party.
+There are several ways to change your login URL, from using a security plugin to manually tweaking your .htaccess file.
+Many security plugins like WPS Hide Login or iThemes Security make this process easy.
+Follow the plugin’s instructions, and your new URL will be out of public view.

 Testing Your New Login URL